Go Girl is a trading name of Sabre Insurance Company Limited.

 Use of telematics data

 From the date of installation and registration we will use the telematics device to capture data from your vehicle.
-An electronic data feed will translate the GPS coordinates from the device to provide information, such as road type, road surface and speed limit of the road driven on at any specific time.
-This will enable us to build a profile of driving behaviour.
+An electronic data feed will translate the location from the device to provide information, such as road type, road surface,and speed limit of the road driven on at any specific time.
+It may also record acceleration, braking, location, date and time.
+This will enable us to build a profile of driving conditions and behaviour.

 We and those acting on our behalf will use the data from the devices to: